drewmw5/breeze/README.md

 ## Notes

+This package will install Laravel/Breeze alongside itself, so you can still use the default stack install options (e.g. `php artisan breeze:install vue, php artisan breeze:install react`).
+The package requires Laravel/Breeze but tells composer not to discover it.
+This allows the package to share the necessary files to install all stack options without the `breeze:install` command being overwritten by Laravel/Breeze.

 If you've found this repo helpful, consider leaving a star!
 If you'd like to submit a PR, please feel free to do so.
 Thank you!